jonathan-conroy/jonathan-conroy.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a first year PhD student at Dartmouth College, where I am fortunate to be advised by [Hsien-Chih Chang](https://hcsoso.github.io/).
-I'm interested in metric embedding, graph algorithms, and computational geometry.
+I'm interested in data structures and algorithms --- particularly metric embedding, graph algorithms, and computational geometry.
 Prior to Dartmouth, I received a B.S. from Tufts University, where I worked with the [Tufts Computational Geometry Research Group](http://www.cs.tufts.edu/research/geometry/).

 The best way to contact me is by email: [first name].[last name].gr@dartmouth.edu